gtuckerkellogg/dreyer/README.md

 ## Work in progress

 I'm implementing chapter by chapter, and learning about Vale at the same time.
-What counts as an error and what counts as a suggestion are subject to change.
+What counts as a Vale error, warning, or suggestion are subject to change.

 ## Example: "pretty much", or "pretty good".